lezneklihp/dsend_project_4/README.md

 ### Metrics

 From a technical perspective, this problem is a multilabel classification task on a sparse, imbalanced dataset.
 The dataset becomes sparse as I one-hote encode the categorical characteristics of each tree into dummy variables.
 Since accuracy scores on imbalanced datasets are not reliable enough, I take both precision and recall via the F-measure into account.
-In addition, I use the integral under the precision-recall curve (AUC) as a second metric in case the F1 score cannot help in judging the performance of an algorithm.
+The F1 score provides insight into both how precise classifications are and how many of those classifications have been correct.
+In addition, I use the integral under the precision-recall curve (AUC) as a second metric in case the F1 score cannot help in judging the performance of multiple algorithms.

-# Analysis<a name="Analysis"></a>
+# Project analysis<a name="Analysis"></a>

 To help you understand why and how I made use of these metrics, let me describe the steps I took.